symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

 **Why is Symfony better than just opening up a file and writing flat PHP?**

-If you've never used a PHP framework, aren't familiar with the `Model-View-Controller`_ (MVC) philosophy, or just wonder what all the *hype* is around Symfony, this article is for you.
-Instead of *telling* you that Symfony allows you to develop faster and better software than with flat PHP, you'll see for yourself.
+If you have never used a PHP framework, are not familiar with the `Model-View-Controller`_ (MVC) philosophy, or just wonder what all the *hype* is around Symfony, this article is for you.
+Instead of *telling* you that Symfony allows you to develop faster and better software than with flat PHP, you will see for yourself.

-In this article, you'll write a basic application in flat PHP, and then refactor it to be more organized.
-You'll travel through time, seeing the decisions behind why web development has evolved over the past several years to where it is now.
+In this article, you will write a basic application in flat PHP, and then refactor it to be more organized.
+You will travel through time, seeing the decisions behind why web development has evolved over the past several years to where it is now.

-By the end, you'll see how Symfony can rescue you from mundane tasks and let you take back control of your code.
+By the end, you will see how Symfony can rescue you from mundane tasks and let you take back control of your code.

 A Basic Blog in Flat PHP
 ------------------------

-In this article, you'll build the token blog application using only flat PHP.
+In this article, you will build the token blog application using only flat PHP.
 To begin, create a single page that displays blog entries that have been persisted to the database.
 Writing in flat PHP is quick and dirty: